If you have diabetes and have already experienced hypoglycemia (low blood sugar) you already know you can have a serious problem.

 ∙ Your brain may have become used to hypoglycemia because it’s been dealing with it for awhile.
 If you’ve had frequent episodes, the system in your body that’s responsible for transporting adrenaline to where it’s needed no longer senses a great need.
 It just doesn’t respond.

 ∙ You may be using medications that mask your hypoglycemia symptoms and not even know it.
-For example, if you take medications that are beta blockers, they’re designed to lessen the effects of adrenalin on your body.
-You may not experience the tremors or heart palpitations that a normal person would during a hypoglycemic episode.
-Beta blockers also block the liver from producing glucose so you’re giving your body a double whammy to deal with.
+You may not experience the tremors or heart palpitations that another person would during a hypoglycemic episode.

 Autonomic neuropathy in itself is not a disease.
 It’s a type of peripheral neuropathy that affects the nerves that control involuntary body functions like heart rate, blood pressure, digestion and perspiration.
 The nerves are damaged and don’t function properly leading to a breakdown of the signals between the brain and the parts of the body affected by the autonomic nervous system like the heart, blood vessels, digestive system and sweat glands.